Home Compare ISS.CO vs REL.L

 ISS A/S vs RELX: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with ISS A/S carrying a narrow edge on valuation.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+ISS A/S holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 On the market side, ISS A/S is in better shape — its trend is intact while RELX's trend has broken down.
 That puts structure and market broadly in agreement — ISS A/S's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.